The Ministry of Culture

 The Ministry of Culture today

-The Ministry of Culture is comprised of a central division, two agencies and a number of cultural institutions:
+The Ministry of Culture is comprised of a central division, the Agency for Culture and Palaces and a number of cultural institutions:

 The central division of the Ministry of Culture is housed in a beautiful building from 1728.
 This picture shows the main stairs.
 Photo by Simon Ladefoged.